openframeworks/ofSite/_documentation/3d/ofMesh.markdown

 _description: _

-A helper method that returns a box made from triangles.
-The resolution settings for each axis are optional (they are set at a default of 2 triangles per side).
+A helper method that returns a box made of triangles.
+The resolution settings for the width and height are optional (they are both set at a default of 2 triangles per side).
 ~~~~{.cpp}
 ofMesh mesh;
 mesh = ofMesh::box(200.0, 200.0, 200.0);